Tip 4: Confusing Pronouns: Antecedent Agreement, Vague or Ambiguous Pronoun Reference

 (All doctors are not men.)

-Each doctor should bring their registration papers to the meeting. (see 1st note below)
+- Each doctor should bring their registration papers to the meeting.

-The last option, which mismatches a singular noun (doctor) and a plural pronoun (their), is acceptable to avoid awkward or sexist communication.
-Be careful, though, when writing important papers, such as formal reports, papers for publication, and employment messages.
+The last option, which mismatches a singular noun (doctor) and a plural pronoun (their), is acceptable and avoids awkward or sexist communication.
+Be careful, though, when writing some

 Plural pronouns are neither masculine nor feminine in English, so changing the noun to a plural form is usually a good option.